1. Declaration in accordance with section 161 of the German Stock Corporation Act

 3. Executive Board and Supervisory Board procedures as well as the composition and procedures of their committees

 The Executive Board manages the Company in its own responsibility.
-The four members of the Executive Board manage the business of the Company in accordance with legal requirements, the Rules of Procedure established by the Supervisory Board for the Executive Board, the schedule of responsibilities of the Executive Board, the Code of Conduct of Bilfinger and the Executive Board resolutions.
+The three members of the Executive Board manage the business of the Company in accordance with legal requirements, the Rules of Procedure established by the Supervisory Board for the Executive Board, the schedule of responsibilities of the Executive Board, the Code of Conduct of Bilfinger and the Executive Board resolutions.
 Details of their management authority are regulated in the Executive Board schedule of responsibilities; they have joint and equal responsibility for the management of the Company.
-The resolutions of the Executive Board are made primarily in Executive Board meetings, but also in written procedures or through other methods of communication.
-The Rules of Procedure for the Executive Board regulates, among other things, which situations require a resolution from the Executive Board and which transactions and actions require the approval of the Supervisory Board.
-The Chairman of the Executive Board coordinates the work of the members of the Executive Board; in 2015 there were 30 Executive Board meetings.
+The resolutions of the Executive Board are made primarily in the Executive Board meetings, but may also be made in written procedures or through other methods of communication.
+The Rules of Procedure for the Executive Board regulates, among other things, which situations require a resolution from the Executive Board and which transactions and actions require the approval of the Supervisory Board or one of its committees.
+The Chairman of the Executive Board coordinates the work of the members of the Executive Board; in 2016 there were 39 Executive Board meetings.

 Cooperation between the Executive and Supervisory Boards

 The Executive Board agrees the Company’s strategic orientation with the Supervisory Board and regularly discusses with it the status of strategy implementation.
 The Executive Board also regularly informs the Supervisory Board, both verbally and in writing, on business developments and the situation of the Company.
 On the basis of this reporting in particular, the Supervisory Board monitors the legality, correctness, suitability and profitability of the Executive Board's management of the business.
 The Articles of Incorporation and the Rules of Procedure as prepared by the Supervisory Board for the Executive Board list those transactions and activities for which the approval of the Supervisory Board is required.
 This applies, among other things, to the acquisition and sale of shareholdings, for the submission of bids for major projects and for the investment budget.
 The Supervisory Board can make other forms of transactions dependent upon its approval.
-The most important issues that are discussed and agreed between the Executive Board and the Supervisory Board also include the economic situation, earnings situation and development of the company, corporate planning, , risk management, corporate financing and corporate structure.
-The Chairman of the Supervisory Board is informed immediately by the Chairman of the Executive Board about important events of significance for the evaluation of the situation and development as well as for the management of the company.
+The most important issues that are discussed and agreed between the Executive Board and the Supervisory Board also include economic development, corporate planning, earnings situation, risk management, corporate financing and corporate structure.
+The Chairman of the Supervisory Board is informed by the Chairman of the Executive Board without delay of important events which are essential for the assessment of the situation and development as well as for the management of the enterprise.

 Executive Board Committees